 I will tell you a little story that relates well to the topic at hand and helps me illustrate the challenges and cures to the issues surrounding breakup pain and recovery.

-You see, after my most recent breakup and divorce in winter 2010 I really had to re-invest in becoming healthier as a life course if I was to achieve my goals of becoming the person I really wanted to be (mind, body and spirit).
+You see after my most recent breakup and divorce I really had to re-invest in becoming healthier as a life course if I was to achieve my goals of becoming the person I wanted to be (mind, body, and spirit).

 This huge project would get its start at the gym.